satoshinakamoto007/wallets/readme.md

 At the moment this project is uses a local server which simulates the full network.
 This allows us to test the wallet functionality in isolation.

 The local server which handles transactions in Chia is called [ledger_sim](https://github.com/Chia-Network/ledger_sim).

-We have a tutorial, and extensive documentation available [here](./docs).
+We have a tutorial for writing smart transactions, and other documentation available [here](./docs).

 ## Setup